0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 `6080604052348015600e575f80fd5b50600436106030575f3560e01c80632e64cec11460345780636057361d146048575b5f80fd5b5f5460405190815260200160405180910390f35b605760533660046059565b5f55565b005b5f602082840312156068575f80fd5b503591905056fea264697066735822122078bcdcb3640a135d107fd506fad0323eea506128357e97975d901550f030118e64736f6c63430008140033`

 To the untrained eye, this paragraph might appear nonsensical.
-However, it contains the code for the aforementioned contract.
+However, it contains the code for the `Storage` contract.
 Each pair of hexadecimal characters constitutes one byte, and each byte corresponds to an operation code, or opcode for short.
 For example, `60` stands for the `PUSH1` opcode and `80` is the input for `PUSH1`.

 Opcodes are the basic instructions executed by the Ethereum Virtual Machine (EVM) and each opcode has a gas cost associated with it.
 In this article, we will focus on strategies that minimizes the use of two of the most expensive opcodes, namely `SSTORE` and `SLOAD`.

-## SLOAD 101
+## Deconstructing SLOAD

+### What is the SLOAD opcode?

-Given the index of a specific slot in a contract's storage, the `SLOAD` opcode is used to retrieve the 256-bit (32 bytes) word located at that index.
+Given the index to some position in a contract's storage, the `SLOAD` opcode is used to retrieve the 256-bit (32 bytes) word located at that slot.
 For example, the ERC20 `balanceOf()` function executes one `SLOAD` operation to retrieve a user's balance.
-Unlike other opcodes with a fixed gas price, the `SLOAD` opcode has a dynamic pricing model as follows:
+Unlike other opcodes with a fixed gas price, the `SLOAD` opcode has a (simple) dynamic pricing model as follows:

 - 2,100 gas for a cold access
 - 100 gas for a warm access

 Notably, a cold `SLOAD` is 20 times more costly than a warm `SLOAD`.
-To take advantage of this fact, we must first understand the distinction between a cold and a warm access.
+To take advantage of this, we must first understand the distinction between a cold and a warm access.

-### Cold vs. Warm Access
+### Cold Access vs. Warm Access

 Before a transaction execution begins, an empty set called the `accessed_storage_keys` is initialized.
 Whenever a storage slot of a contract is accessed, the `(address, storage_key)` pair is first check against the `accessed_storage_keys` set.
 If it is present in the set, it is classified as a warm access.
 Conversely, if it is not present, it is categorized as a cold access.